benjamir/benjamir.github.io/_posts/2018-06-05-Increase-padding-of-gnome-terminal.md

 tags: Gnome Desktop Setup Configuration Accessibility
 ---

+Problem: when having multiple (dark-themed) terminals side by the content I find the content hard to read

-Increase padding by a fixed amount of pixels
+Solution: increase padding (by a fixed amount of pixels)

 ~~~terminal
 $ cat ~/.config/gtk-3.0/gtk.css:
 VteTerminal,